the effects on health – breaking latest news-breakinglatest.news-Breaking Latest News

 No ban on coffee but the important thing is not to overdo it

-The study followed healthy volunteers, but the findings aren’t said to apply to people with heart disease.
-That shouldn’t be overlooked high quantities of coffee can cause atrial and ventricular extrasystoles because it is as if a quota of were injected into the organism adrenaline which increases the heart rate.
+The study followed healthy volunteers: it is not certain that the results will also apply to people with heart disease. «It should not be overlooked that high quantities of coffee can cause atrial and ventricular extrasystole because it is as if a quota of were injected into the organism adrenaline which increases the heart rate.
 Caffeine can both increase the heart rate and the amount of extrasystole.
-Coffee is not banned – concludes Tondo – and common sense is needed on doses because side effects can appear with the intake of large quantities.
+However, coffee should not be banned – concludes Tondo – and common sense is needed on doses because side effects can appear with the intake of large quantities.
 In fact, coffee is also good for you: maintains wakefulnesscan be a good support for those who have to do physical activity as well as having numerous other benefits.